-D. Jenks (Associate VP for Academic Affairs) Associate Professors:
+D. Jenks (Interim Provost & VPAA) Associate Professors:

-V. Griffin, C. Jenks (Associate VP for Institutional Effectiveness and Assessment), S. Maddan Assistant Professors:
+V. Griffin, C. Jenks (Associate VP for Institutional Effectiveness and Assessment), G. Lee, M. Mills (Director of Graduate Studies), L. Pazzani Assistant Professors:

-P. Brady, G. Lee, B. McNeal, M. Naito (Director of Graduate Studies), J. Nicholson, L. Pazzani, M. Vuk, E. Wentz Learning Objectives - Apply research methodology and systematic analysis within the context of criminology - Apply a broad range of knowledge about criminology to ethically and competently evaluate the development, monitoring, and analysis of policy and practice in major areas of criminology - Demonstrate a broad understanding of theories of crime and justice by critically evaluating theoretical frameworks in conducting analyses Admission The Department of Criminology considers the quality of an application in its entirety.
+D. Ayers, P. Brady, A. Kolb, B. McNeal, J. Nicholson, M. Vuk, E. Wentz, S. Williamson Learning Objectives - Apply research methodology and systematic analysis within the context of criminology - Apply a broad range of knowledge about criminology to ethically and competently evaluate the development, monitoring, and analysis of policy and practice in major areas of criminology - Demonstrate a broad understanding of theories of crime and justice by critically evaluating theoretical frameworks in conducting analyses Admission The Department of Criminology considers the quality of an application in its entirety.
 Applicants will be considered on a competitive basis and thus simply completing the application does not guarantee admission.
 Applicants must hold a bachelor's degree in criminology, criminal justice, or a related field from an accredited academic institution.
-Applicants for graduate study in criminology must meet the College of Social Sciences requirements and: - Transcripts demonstrating an overall undergraduate GPA of 3.0 (If a student does not meet the GPA requirements for regular admission, s/he may be admitted provisionally); - Résumé or curriculum vitae: - A 750-word intellectual autobiography highlighting your reasons for pursing a graduate degree at UWG; and - Three strong letters of recommendation.
+Applicants for graduate study in criminology must meet the College of Social Sciences requirements and: - Transcripts demonstrating an overall undergraduate GPA of 3.0 (If a student does not meet the GPA requirements for regular admission, s/he may be admitted provisionally); - Résumé or curriculum vitae; - A 750-word intellectual autobiography highlighting your reasons for pursing a graduate degree at UWG; and - Three strong letters of recommendation.

 GRE scores can be submitted to support an application for admission and funding, but are not required.

-Master of Arts Criminology, M.A.
+Master of Arts

+Criminology, M.A.

 The Master of Arts degree in Criminology is offered by the Department of Criminology with two tracks: Criminal Justice Administration and Crime and Social Justice.
 The Criminal Justice Administration track addresses issues of crime and criminal justice within a framework that emphasizes theory and research and their implications for criminal justice policy and practice.
 The Crime and Social Justice track trains students in understanding and applying theory and research in academic settings, with an emphasis on preparing students for doctoral work.
 Both curricula are grounded in the social, behavioral and natural sciences.
 The Department of Criminology recognizes the value of diverse methodological and theoretical approaches and encourages their complementary use and integration.
 The MA Criminology program is conceived widely to include the study of crime, justice, law, and society.
-Criminology faculty members represent broad and

-varied backgrounds in working with the criminal justice system, dealing with offenders and victims, and conducting research on a wide range of criminal justice issues.
+Criminology faculty members represent broad and varied backgrounds in working with the criminal justice system, dealing with offenders and victims, and conducting research on a wide range of criminal justice issues.
+Program Requirements The master's degree is granted to those students who accomplish the following: • A minimum cumulative 3.0 GPA is required for graduation.
+Graduate students must successfully complete the following core courses: (12 hours) with an "A" or "B" earned in each - CRIM 6000 Principles of Criminology 3 Credit Hours - CRIM 6003 Applied Statistics in Criminology 3 Credit Hours - CRIM 6010 Theories of Crime and Justice 3 Credit Hours - CRIM 6013 Social Research 3 Credit Hours Note:

-Program Requirements

-The master's degree is granted to those students who accomplish the following:

-A minimum cumulative 3.0 GPA is required for graduation.

-(12 hours) with an "A" or "B" earned in each

-- CRIM 6000 Principles of Criminology 3

-- CRIM 6003 Applied Statistics in Criminology 3

-- CRIM 6010 Theories of Crime and Justice 3

-- CRIM 6013 Social Research 3

-Note: